Islandora/documentation/docs/user-documentation/glossary.md

 ## Islandora 8 (8.x, 2.0)
 Islandora 8, 8.x, 2.0, and CLAW are all deprecated names for the current version of Islandora.
 They referred to Islandora's use of Drupal 8, and being a major shift away from Islandora Legacy (formerly known as Islandora 7 or 7.x as it runs on Drupal 7).

+## Islandora Install Profile
+The Islandora Install Profile (in GitHub as [Islandora Install Profile Demo](https://github.com/Islandora-Devops/islandora_install_profile_demo), is a Drupal install profile that was developed by Born Digital, an Islandora vendor.
+It defines an Islandora with additional modules, themes, and configurations that were not defined in the Islandora Starter Site (formerly Islandora Defaults).
+The Install Profile and the Starter Site share the same function (though they approach it differently) and it is not possible to use both.

+## Islandora Starter Site
+The Islandora Starter Site is a way to install Drupal that provides a functional Islandora "out of the box."
+It was created from Islandora Defaults [now defunct] by discoverygarden inc, an Islandora vendor.
+The [Islandora Install Profile](#islandora-install-profile) and the Starter Site share the same function (though they approach it differently) and it is not possible to use both.

 ## Islandora model